What do I need to know about Fair Play on Chess.com?

 If I reported someone for Fair Play abuse why hasn't their account been closed?

 - We appreciate you reporting your suspicions, but ultimately Chess.com will decide and bear all responsibilities of our members and their play on our site.
 If we have not closed their account then the evidence is not conclusive.

 You closed the account of someone I know - I'm sure they were innocent of abuse!

 - Sorry that you are upset.
 Unfortunately, people do make mistakes - sometimes even really nice people.
 Again, we only close accounts when we are absolutely certain of our findings and have gathered enough statistics that we would stand by under public scrutiny and a court of law.

 - No accounts are ever closed "on suspicion".

 Can someone appeal if their account is closed?

 - We are happy to listen to your appeal!
-Reply to your closure notice and support will work with you to file an appeal.
+Complete the appeals form linked to in your closure notice and the Fair Play team will review your case.

 - However, we ask you to remember that Chess.com is a private company, it maintains the right to close the accounts of anyone we deem to have broken site rules, acted unfairly to other members or behaved in a way that hurt the site experience for other members.